-Turn the right side rotary control to increase or decrease the frequency.
+Turn the right side rotary control clockwise to increase or counter-clockwise to decrease the frequency.

 AM/FM Button (Radio Mode)

 Press the button to select AM or FM Modes.

 Setting the Tone, Balance, and Fade

 Press the rotary TUNE control and BASS will display.
 Turn the TUNE control to the right or left to increase or decrease the Bass tones.